John Brown University

 Mission statement

-John Brown University's mission is to provide Christ-centered education that prepares people to honor God and serve others by developing their intellectual, spiritual and professional lives.
+John Brown University provides Christ-centered education that prepares people to honor God and serve others by developing their intellectual, spiritual and professional lives.
+JBU's mission is summarized in its two historic mottos: "Christ Over All" and "Head, Heart and Hand."

 Statement of faith